 Global warming is one of the crucial aspects of climate change, which denotes the global rise in average surface temperature as a result of numerous human activities.
-Global warming has caused not only a rise in sea levels, which had a direct impact on agriculture in low coastal regions, but has also caused the surge in erratic weather patterns including pronounced heat waves, excessive and abnormal rainfall, droughts, floods, and thunderstorms.
+Global warming has caused not only a rise in sea levels, which had a direct impact on agriculture in low coastal regions.
+It has also caused a surge in erratic weather patterns including pronounced heat waves, excessive and abnormal rainfall, droughts, floods, and thunderstorms.
 This in turn has intensified other risks such as soil erosion, water scarcity, loss of vegetation, coastal degradation, changes in soil salinity, and permafrost thawing, which affects crop yields in diverse ways.

 Considering the various reasons that have resulted in poor harvests and steep production expenses, many markets fail to or manage to just meet the caloric demands of the ever-increasing population.
 The imbalance between supply and demand affects the availability and the price of the food produce in different parts of the world, and exerts a pressure on global food security.

 Scientists claim that climate change can be reversed entirely if drastic measures are taken starting immediately.
 Nevertheless, it is a slow and long-drawn process that needs the unconditional cooperation of every country.
 In the meantime, agronomists and researchers are proposing various approaches to combat climate change by adopting climate-resilient practices for sustainable and productive agriculture.

 Combating Weather Extremities Through Climate-Resilient Practices

 Although it is impossible to avert erratic weather conditions, their effects can however be managed by preparing in advance.
 Advancements in modern technology and their innovative applications in different sectors have brought about a revolution in the way farming is practiced today in many parts of the world, and the developing nations are now adopting technology-led solutions to make agriculture sustainable during trying times.